HSA savings calculator

 Save it.
 Use it.
 Never lose it.1

-An HSA offers unique tax advantages that help you keep more of your hard-earned money by providing the potential for:
+An HSA offers tax advantages that help you keep more of your hard-earned money by providing the potential for:

 Your HSA belongs to you, so you can use the money in your account to pay for qualified health care expenses throughout your life—including retirement.
 There is no time limit on when to spend your HSA funds.
 Even if you change health plans, switch jobs or retire, your HSA goes with you.
 It’s yours…for life, and the funds never expire.
 Your health care is directly tied to living financially well – especially as we live longer.